Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work

 13.5.2 the value of the Work(s) determined in accordance with the valuation process set out in Clause 13.6, and in either case, if the Work(s) is for sale, less the amount representing the RA’s commission and any posting and packaging costs.

 13.6 If the RA disputes the value of the Work(s) or the amount of the damage to the Work(s), the dispute as to the value or the amount shall be referred, independently of any issue as to liability, to an expert independent valuer to be chosen by the RA provided that the valuer’s determination shall not exceed the RA’s maximum liability in accordance with Clause 13.5.
 The valuer shall act as an expert and not an arbitrator.
 The valuer’s decision shall be final and shall be conclusive evidence of the value of the Work(s) or the amount of the damage to the Work(s).
 The valuer’s costs will be borne equally between the RA and You.
-You shall not be entitled to begin or maintain any action in respect of any damage until the valuer has made a decision in accordance with Clause 13.6 as to the value of the damage and such action shall then be only for the amount determined by the valuer, again subject to the RA’s maximum liability.
+You shall not be entitled to begin or maintain any action in respect of any damage until the valuer has made a decision in accordance with this clause as to the value of the damage and such action shall then be only for the amount determined by the valuer, again subject to the RA’s maximum liability.

 14. Third Parties